Judge rules against Trump in tax records subpoena fight - Local News 8

 Judge rules against Trump in tax records subpoena fight

-A federal judge on Thursday sided with New York state prosecutors who are attempting to get access to President Donald Trump’s accounting records for a grand jury investigation.
+A federal judge on Thursday said New York state prosecutors could have access to President Donald Trump’s accounting records for a criminal investigation, siding harshly against the President.

-The ruling by US District Judge Victor Marrero follows a landmark Supreme Court decision this summer and subsequent arguments from Trump that he has presidential immunity from such an inquiry.
+The ruling by US District Judge Victor Marrero follows a landmark Supreme Court decision this summer that appeared to set up potentially lengthy delays on subpoenas for Trump’s records.
+Yet the ruling on Thursday snaps attention back to the ongoing criminal probe of Trump’s business dealings, and revives the possibility that Manhattan District Attorney Cyrus Vance could reach the records before the presidential election.

 “Justice requires an end to this controversy,” Marrero wrote.

-Note: CORRECTION: This story has been updated to reflect that Dubai is a city.
-It has also been updated with additional reporting and background.